Learn more about how oncology social workers can help you cope with a cancer diagnosis.

 For additional tips, please read CancerCare’s fact sheet, Coping with Cancer During the Holidays.

-For more general tips on how to support yourself as a caregiver, see the previous feature on caregiving in the Ask CancerCare archive, with links to other resources and publications, or our Fact Sheet, “Caring Advice for Caregivers: How Can You Help Yourself?”
+For more general tips on how to support yourself as a caregiver, read our fact sheet “Caring Advice for Caregivers: How Can You Help Yourself?”

 For Breast Cancer